benmerckx/ithril/README.md

 # Mithril 1.1.1 for Haxe.

-Ithril uses Haxe macros to transpiles Jade/Pug like templates into Mithril hyperscript.
+Ithril uses Haxe macros to transpile Jade/Pug like templates into Mithril hyperscript.

 ## Template Syntax